My Take on Drug-Policy Reform

 Europe: Not "Hard on Drugs" or "Soft on Drugs"...but Smart on Drugs.

-There's no doubt that the abuse of drugs — whether "soft drugs" (such as marijuana, alcohol, and tobacco), or "hard drugs" (including heroin, cocaine, and methamphetamines) — is horrible and destroys lives.
+There's no doubt that the abuse of drugs—whether "soft drugs" (such as marijuana, alcohol, and tobacco), or "hard drugs" (including heroin, cocaine, and methamphetamines)—is horrible and destroys lives.
 Since the 1970s, the US's approach has been (with the exception of alcohol and tobacco) to declare a "war on drugs."
 In contrast, Europe has attempted a wide range of solutions to the same problem.
 And, while Europe certainly doesn't have all the answers, their results have been compelling.
-I've traveled with an appetite for learning why Europe has fewer drug-related deaths, less drug-related incarceration, and less drug consumption per capita than we do here in America.
-(I have to admit that as I reviewed the numbers to back up my claims for this argument, I discovered one irrefutable fact: Statistics on drug use and abuse are all over the map.
+I’ve traveled with an appetite for learning why Europe has fewer drug-related deaths, less drug-related incarceration, and less drug consumption per capita than we do here in America.
+(I have to admit that as I reviewed the numbers to back up my claims for this chapter, I discovered one irrefutable fact: Statistics on drug use and abuse are all over the map.
 While most of the empirical studies reinforce my conclusions, conflicting data always seem to emerge.
-I assume this is because most sources have an agenda — pro or con — which skews their findings.)
+I assume this is because most sources have an agenda—pro or con—which skews their findings.)

 When it comes to soft drugs, policies in much of Europe are also more creative and pragmatic than America’s.
 We'll get into an illuminating case study (the Netherlands) later in this chapter.